yugr/maintainer-scripts/README.md

-This repo contains a bunch of scripts which can be useful for typical toolchain maintenance tasks:
+This repo contains a bunch of scripts which can be useful for typical toolchain/distro maintenance tasks:
-* build compilers (gcc-build and llvm-build)
+* `gcc-build`, `llvm-build`: build compilers
-* test a change (gcc-bootstrap-and-regtest)
+* `gcc-bootstrap-and-regtest`: test a single GCC change (builds compiler, runs testsuite and compares results)
+* `gcc-bisect`: bisect GCC regression
+* `gcc-index`: set up ctags for GCC source dir
+* `gcc-debug`: run GCC compiler proper under debugger
-* GCC git bisector (gcc-bisect)
+* `gcc-predefs`: print predefined GCC macros
-* compare ChangeLogs of 2 OSS projects (gnu-compare-projects)
+* `gnu-compare-projects`: compare ChangeLogs of two OSS projects
-* compare 2 sets of Dejagnu reports (deja-compare-checks, gcc-compare-checks)
+* `deja-compare-checks`, `gcc-compare-checks`: compare two sets of Dejagnu reports
-* configure, build and install a typical Autoconf project (configure-build-install)
+* `configure-build-install`: configure, build and install a typical Autoconf project
-* set up ctags for GCC source dir (gcc-index)
-* run GCC compiler proper under debugger (gcc-debug)
-* insert license header into all files in a folder (insert-license-header)
+* `insert-license-header`: insert license header into all files in a folder
-* update copyright comments in all files in a folder (update-copyrights)
+* `update-copyrights`: update copyright comments in all files in a folder
-* generate tags for C++ (cpptags) and Python (pytags) repos
+* `cpptags`, `pytags`: wrappers for `ctags` to generate tags for different languages
-* boilerplate code for shell (sh-boilerplate) and Python (py-boilerplate) scripts
+* `sh-boilerplate`, `py-boilerplate`: boilerplate code for different languages
-* print predefined GCC macro (gcc-predefs)
+* `git-all`: run Git command in all repos in current folder

 All the code is MIT-licensed.